Building a Wheelchair-Friendly Bathroom

-If you are someone who uses a wheelchair, or are building a bathroom to make less travelling problems for those who use them, it is important that your design meets requirements so people can access everything and be comfortable.
-Therefore, here is a complete guide of how to provide them with a wheelchair-friendly bathroom.
+If you are someone who uses a wheelchair, or are building a bathroom to make less traveling problems for those who use them, your design must meet requirements so people can access everything and be comfortable.
+Therefore, here is a complete guide to how to provide them with a wheelchair-friendly bathroom.

 The Shower and Tub Accessibility